Updated February 202693+ Listings

 Funeral Homes in Nevada

-Compare funeral homes in Nevada.
-Average funeral cost: $8,538.
+Compare 93+ funeral homes in Nevada.
+The average funeral cost is $8,538.
+Contact providers directly for current cremation pricing.
 Nevada law requires refrigeration after 24 hours if the body is not embalmed.
-It is one of the few s...
+It is one of the few states that explicitly legalizes alkaline hydrolysis.

 Avg.
 Cost